syncfusion-content/blazor-docs/blazor/circular-gauge/ranges.md

 ### In pixel

-You can set a radius of the range in pixel as demonstrated as follows.
+You can set a radius of the range in pixel as demonstrated below.

 ```cshtml
 @using Syncfusion.Blazor.CircularGauge